Spoilers for Stranger Things (television series) seasons 1 – 2.

 Notice what the reviews do not say: anything about ingenuity.
 To put it bluntly, ST thrives on familiarity: familiarity of tone, familiarity of content, familiarity of narrative.
 Nostalgia is a powerful feeling, and the ability to create a new or “new” thing which evokes a sense of comfortable familiarity is an increasingly recognized route to success: remakes of old films and computer games swamp the public consciousness whilst new ideas languish and fade without ever seeing the light of day.

 The constant homages to the sights and sounds and films of the 1980s are not only embedded in the setting, but also in the narrative itself.
 The Duffers are unapologetic in their approach: ‘If you have seen a Spielberg film, you have seen this,’ they seem to say, with characters directly and indirectly reproducing scenes from the childhoods of the same people now moving away from older television broadcasting and embracing streaming services.
 This can occasionally backfire, as in the scene when the Demogorgon attacks Joyce at home, and the action pauses, with tension-popping melodrama, just long enough for the camera to hover over the monster’s Krueger-esque breach.

 In doing this, the Duffers are not doing anything very creative in the sense of building a world from scratch: Hawkins is a slightly anachronistic slice of time with a sci-fi crust and a light dusting of horror.
 The fears and conspiracy theories making their way through America at the time surrounding D&D, Project MKUltra, and so on are the seeds of the ideas which the Duffers have grown into ST. This is not necessarily a problem.
-If anything, it goes to show that a good story does not necessarily follow from an entirely original promise, nor does a poor story follow from a familiar one.
+If anything, it goes to show that a good story does not necessarily follow from an entirely original premise, nor does a poor story follow from a familiar one.
 The Duffers’ writing and the cast – exceptional not only for great names like Winona Ryder, but also for the excellent child actors, whose like is rare and therefore all the more laudable – both portray the drama, the action, the comedy, and the sorrow with rare competence.
 The gratuitous references are the only real clangers.